-Some slight soreness, small bumps and redness are common and perfectly normal, temporary reactions, especially if this is your first wax.
+Some slight soreness, small bumps and redness are common and perfectly normal, temporary reactions, especially if this is your first trim.
 This should settle over the next 24 - 48 hours but please get in touch if you have any concerns.

 -